nent/nent/packages/core/src/components/n-data/custom.md

 Data Providers are the underlying data-store for expressions.
 You can extend your HTML with data from a custom provider by registering it.

-> The Data Provider system is a way to normalize data access for use within Data Expressions.
+> ℹ️ Note: The Data Provider system is a way to normalize data access for use within Data Expressions.

 ## Register Custom Provider